CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 Note that the [UserCredentials][] object also contains a [Domain][] property which is ignored by this block.

-**TODO: WE ARE HERE IN DOC REVIEW, ALSO CHECK THE TODOS IN THE EXCEPTIONS TABLE**

 ### Opening Sessions

 The Send Email Using SMTP Server block automatically handles creating and opening sessions for the specified [Basic Email Session Details][Basic Email Session Details Property] using the following rules: